-Once you have both parts printed, cut reflective material to line the inside of the reaction chamber.
+Once both parts are finished printing, cut reflective material to line the inside of the reaction chamber.
 Remove the backing and stick the material to the chamber walls (Figure 9A-B).
 It is fine to leave overlap around the interior.
 The 3D printed vial holder requires no modification.
 Your reaction module is now ready for use.